-B. Large-scale Image Feature Clustering
+2.2 Large-scale Image Feature Clustering

 A major challenge with this approach is the clustering step, as ideally we would like to cluster billions of patches into millions of centroids.
 We confront this computational challenge by performing K-means clustering as a chain of Map computations separated by collective communications (Figure 2).
 The input data consists of a large number of feature vectors each with 512 dimensions.
 We compute Euclidean distances between feature vectors and cluster centers (centroids).
 Since the vectors are static over iterations, we partition (decompose) the vectors and cache each partition in memory, and assign a Map task to it during job configuration.
 At each iteration, the iteration driver broadcasts centroids to all Map tasks.
 Each Map task then assigns feature vectors to the nearest cluster.
 Map tasks calculate the sum of vectors associated with each cluster and count the total number of such vectors.
-To simplify the discussion, we only describe 1-stage aggregation here instead of 3-stage aggregation which is used in real implementation.
 The aggregation stage processes the output collected from each Map task and calculates new cluster centers by adding all partial sums of cluster center values together, then dividing by the total number of points in the cluster.
-By combining these new centroids from Reduce tasks, the iteration driver gets updated centroids and control flow enters the next iteration (Table I).
+By combining these new centroids from Reduce tasks, the iteration driver gets updated centroids and control flow enters the next iteration (Table 1).